MIT-LAE/APCEMM/README.md

 ## APCEMM: Installation instructions

-APCEMM can be built using CMake.
+APCEMM can be built using CMake and requires GCC >= 11.2.
 Previously, the dependency structure and compile instructions were specified using manually generated Makefiles.
 CMake generates these Makefiles automatically, and should lead to a more pleasant software build experience.
 Dependencies on external libraries are managed using the [vcpkg](https://vcpkg.io/en/) tool, which is installed as a Git submodule.
 (This means that you just need to run the `git submodule update` command below to set it up.)

 CMake will generate a single executable `APCEMM` that can receive an input file `input.yaml`.
 To compile this executable, you can call CMake as follows: